Saved Treasures of Gaza: 5000 Years of History: Archaeology in Gaza

-The Palestinian Department of Antiquities and Cultural Heritage was established in 1994, taking responsibility for archaeological investigations in Palestine.
-The department collaborated internationally to undertake excavations, including work in the Gaza Strip at Tell es-Sakan, Tell el-Ajjul, Tell Umm el-'Amr, Blakhiya Byzantine cemetery, and Anthedon.
+The area of Gaza has been inhabited since the Bronze Age; thousands of years of activity have left hundreds of heritage sites including historic buildings (religious and secular), archaeological sites, cemeteries, and a museum.
+The Palestinian Department of Antiquities and Cultural Heritage was established in 1994, taking responsibility for archaeological investigations in Palestine; it later became part of the Ministry of Tourism and Antiquities.
+The department collaborated internationally to undertake excavations, including work in the Gaza Strip at Tell es-Sakan, Tell Umm el-'Amr, and Anthedon.
 Numerous rescue excavations were also carried out at sites such as the Byzantine Church of Jabalia.